MiaLWGH/WiSTraining/README.md

    Note:
    - Follow section "Connect to your Linux instance from Windows with OpenSSH"

-6. Stop, Start and reboot your Linux instance: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Stop_Start.html
+3. Reboot, Stop and Start your Linux instance.

+   Question: After stop and start operations, can you reconnect to it?

-7. Terminate your Linux instance: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html
+4. Terminate your Linux instance.

 ### Step 4: Launch an EC2 instance from AWS Systems Manager (20 min)
 There are many approaches to launch an EC2 instance.
 In this step, you will launch an EC2 instance from AWS Systems Manager.
 Please follow the instructions in below tutorial: